Phonics solutions from Action Factor

 About the Concept:

 Contractions are formed by combining two words and replacing one or more of the medial letters with an apostrophe.
-Once children have mastered the basic words in the song, they can think of other examples of diphthong words and practice them with the instrumental version of the song.
+Once students have mastered the basic words in the song, they can think of other examples of diphthong words and practice them with the instrumental version of the song.
 Many contractions are formed when the word not follows a verb of being like is, are, was, or were.
 The basic song provides practice in forming these types of contractions by combining the two words and replacing the letter o with an apostrophe.
-Using instrumental version of the song with Mini-Chart templates of self-made flashcards, children can practice forming other types of contractions such as she'll, we'd, or I'm.
+Using instrumental version of the song with Mini-Chart templates of self-made flashcards, students can practice forming other types of contractions such as she’ll, we’d, or I’m.
 Step 7 of the lesson plan Follow-Up below provides alternate words for use with these other types of contractions.

 Materials: